wexample/wex/README.md

 - You want to use some practical core builtin scripts.
 You can explore builtin scripts in the [/bash/](/bash/) directory.
 - You want to use any `wex-service` addon available on our [repositories](https://github.com/orgs/wexample/repositories).

+## Core organization

+### Main folder structure
+The wex scripts folder is organized as follows:
+- The bash folder contains the core scripts, essential for basic operation (calling commands, addons, updates, etc.).
+- The "addons" folder contains the addons, each of which has an associated folder and Git repository.
+Each addon folder has the same structure as the root wex scripts folder (except for the addons folder, there are no addons within an addon).
+- The includes folder contains the functions necessary for the proper functioning of the scripts.
+- The tests folder contains the functional and unit tests executed using `wex test`.

+### Structure of the bash folder
+The scripts themselves are organized as follows:
+- Each folder corresponds to a group.
+- Each file name corresponds to the script name (excluding the .sh extension).

+### Structure of .sh files
+- Each .sh script contains at least one function, with the following schema: groupNameScriptName() { ... }
+- There may be a function defining the arguments, with the following schema: groupNameScriptNameArgs() { ... }

+#### Structure of configuration functions
+    groupNameScriptNameArgs() {
+      _ARGUMENTS=(
+        # [Long name] [Short name] [Argument description] [Required] [Default value]
+        'long_name ln "Argument description" false "abc"'
+      )
+      _AS_NON_SUDO=false
+      _DESCRIPTION="Description of the script"
+    }

+- The configuration function will transform each argument into a Bash variable in screaming snake case, for example: ${LONG_NAME}.
+- If an argument is missing, it will be interactively prompted to the user.
+- Other arguments are always added to the customized list, use the `--help` argument to see them.

 ## Releasing a new version

 Before pushing changes, you need to execute this command to update core feature and ensure stability :

-  # Execute all tests : warning, this may download all docker images of services
-  # you should probably run this command on a dedicated machine, virtual or not,
-  # or a dedicated machine for scripts development.
+Execute all tests : warning, this may download all docker images of services you should probably run this command on a dedicated machine, virtual or not, or a dedicated machine for scripts development.

-  - wex test
+    wex test

-  # Create internal registry and update version number
+Create internal registry and update version number

-  - wex core/build
+    wex core/build

 ## Testing